Hendryboyz/aws/database/NoSQL/DynamoDB.md

 * [How to Calculate Read and Write Capacity for DynamoDB](https://www2.linuxacademy.com/howtoguides/20310-how-to-calculate-read-and-write-capacity-for-dynamodb/)

 ## DynamoDB streams
+> Time ordered sequence of item level change in DynamoDB table

+* Like a trigger in Relational Database and this trigger is Lambda function in DynamoDB(Event Driven)
 * Per table basis
-* Provides a rolling 24 hours window of any changes to items in the table
+* Provides a rolling **24 hours** window of any changes to items in the table
-* Default no streams
+* Default **NO** streams
 * Allow the changes to trigger the Lambda function.
 Use DynamoDB provide the resilient and Lambda provide the scalibility.
+* DyanmoDB streams seperate the endpoints from DynamoDB

+### Usecase
+* Use DynamoDB streams to implement the transaction in one or more DynamoDB table in **24 hours** windows

 ### Types
 * KEYS_ONLY: items are added, updated or deleted.
 The primary key will be added